 Soy has in fact in a number of studies demonstrating the effectiveness of soy enriched diets on risk factors for breast cancer, cardiovascular disease and osteoporosis, as well as helping to combat some of the unpleasant symptoms of menopause.

 Natural solutions can dramatically reduce symptoms while protecting against potential health issues related to diminishing hormonal output.
-For a free consultation regarding Menopause Treatment give us a call and we’d be happy to see if our treatment is right for you.
+For a free phone consultation regarding Menopause Treatment give us a call and we’d be happy to see if our treatment is right for you.

 Having recently met this wonderful man and had great interactions, I am happy to say I can recommend his consciousness.
 It is obvious he is a man of deep caring, both personally and professinally, and expertise in natural medicine is evident.